 The business of the Company is subject to a variety of risks and uncertainties.
 Investment in Common Shares should be considered highly speculative and involves a high degree of risk due to the nature of the Company's business and the present stage of development, production and exploration and the location of its properties in Canada.
 Readers should carefully consider the risks disclosed in this MD&A, the Company's annual information form ("AIF") for the year ended December 31, 2022, audited annual consolidated financial statements and related management's discussion and analysis for the year ended December 31, 2022 and other publicly-filed documentation regarding the Company available under the Company's issuer profile on SEDAR at www.sedarplus.ca.
-In addition, the AIF is available upon request from the Company.
-These risk factors are not a definitive list of all risk factors associated with an investment in the Company or relating to the Company's operations and any of these risk elements could have a material adverse effect on the business of the Company.
+In addition, the AIF is available upon request from the Company or relating to the Company's operations and any of these risk elements could have a material adverse effect on the business of the Company.